kk9870/tool_calling/README.md

 # Code Review Implementation Examples

-This repository demonstrates different approaches to implementing code review functionality using the Gemini API, highlighting the differences between function calling and non-function calling implementations.
+This repository demonstrates different approaches to implementing code review functionality using the Azure OpenAI API, highlighting the differences between function calling and non-function calling implementations.

 ## Overview